synchroazel/nordvpn-term/README.md

-# Control NordVPN from your Terminal on MacOS (with Tunnelblick!)
+# NordVPN on Mac from your Terminal (with Tunnelblick!)

 This is a simple script in Python to handle connection/disconnection to a VPN configuration via Tunnelblick.
 The idea came from the lack of an option, on MacOS, to handle NordVPN via command line, possible in Linux with the official